-Ruta N’s Science, Technology + innovation Plan (CT+i), is a programme established to promote innovative science and technology projects within the global marketplace.
+Ruta N’s Science, Technology + innovation Plan (CT+i), is a program established to promote innovative science and technology projects within the global marketplace.
 Part of this initiative which is known as ”Medellin Space” intends to launch its first .aerostatic balloons in the latter part of 2014.
 Developments with the industry now make it much more economical to set small satellites into the stratosphere to perform border, crop and geographical studies and management.

-By way of Ruta N and its cluster programmes, a number of companies have come together in Medellin to achieve these aerospace objectives.
+By way of Ruta N and its cluster programs, a number of companies have come together in Medellin to achieve these aerospace objectives.
 They have generated a $2.4 billion venture-capital fund for organizations that have the ability to create innovative technological ideas and proposals in this sector.
 The hope is that Medellin will be a leader of the space industry in Latin America.
 Perhaps even space tourism will become a possibility.

 Not only does Medellin plan to be the most technologically advanced city, but they also plan to be the most creative city, at least in Colombia.
 Very soon Medellin will house a 170 million USD audio-visual facility, with six sound stages, a 5,381-square-foot motion capture studio, two office towers, and a hotel among its list of state-of-the-art amenities.
 This film complex will be located 10 minutes to the eastern city of the city, en route to the international airport.

 Medellin´s Film Commission was launched in 2013.
 Colombian Film Tax Incentives At that time it was announced that producers must spend more than 200,000 usd in Medellin would have access to the 15% rebate that the city is offering.
 In fact Medellin is the only city in Colombia that offers rebates in addition to the national offers to filmmakers.